Why UX and consumer-driven insights matter

 - Create an incentive program to encourage members to participate.
 Although we’ve found that 70% of consumers want to be actively involved in designing the products and services they buy, an incentive program is a good way to thank panel members and show appreciation for their time and insights.

-- panels and communities
+- research communities